Positive Stories To Make You Feel Good

 Studies find people are eating healthier and wasting less food during lockdown

 We’re firm believers that the food you eat and the lifestyle you lead can determine your overall health, so when we found out people were eating better and wasting less in lockdown, we couldn’t have been more excited.
 One coronavirus cooking survey found that based on an analysis of answers by 11,000 people in 11 countries, consumers reported fewer purchases of microwave-prepared foods and fewer purchases of sweet and salty snacks.
 The study, conducted by the University of Antwerp, found that people were even steering away from ‘healthy’ prepackaged meal alternatives and using their time to cook from scratch.
-If you want to add to the ongoing research, you can take part in the survey here.

 Mandatory yoga for schoolchildren in Nepal